 5.5.
 Labelling

-A label shall be permanently affixed on each container with at least the following information: Name of the Manufacturer, Serial Number, Date of Manufacture, MAWP, fuel type (i.e. "LH2" for liquid hydrogen).
+A label shall be permanently affixed on each container with at least the following information: name of the manufacturer, serial number, date of manufacture, MAWP, fuel type (i.e. "LH2" for liquid hydrogen).

 6. Part II – Specifications of the specific components for liquefied hydrogen storage system (LHSS)